 One aspect of the documentation produced in this work is a test suite illustrating each identified phenomenon with one or more short, simple sentences, attempting to balance restricted vocabulary size with the clarity of the intended reading of each example.
 This test suite can be viewed as an extension of the MRS Test Suite.

 In capturing semantic phenomena (and hopefully also in future work on automated regression testing) we invoke a notion of semantic fingerprints, i.e. characteristics of the MRS configuration that identify the phenomenon.
-We utilize a compact template language for MRS fingerprints (similar in form to the MRS LaTeX style) that makes the specification of labels and (characterization) links optional, and further allows wild-carding of predicate symbols and role labels (using ‘_’, i.e. just an underscore).
+We utilize a compact template language for MRS fingerprints (similar in form to the MRS LaTeX style; called ERS fingerprints when specialized for the semantic analyses of the English Resource Grammar) that makes the specification of labels and (characterization) links optional, and further allows wild-carding of predicate symbols and role labels (using ‘_’, i.e. just an underscore).
 For plain N–N compounding, as in garden dog, for example, we take the semantic fingerprint to look something like the following:

 h0:compound[ARG1 x1, ARG2 x2] h0:[ARG0 x1] [ARG0 x2]